-In this spicy tutorial, you’ll learn how to create a shooting start effect in PowerPoint using a combination of different spin animations and a variety of motion paths.
+In this spicy tutorial, you’ll learn how to create a shooting start effect using PowerPoint animations to spice up your presentations.

 For this first part, I like to use a combination of shapes to add a little spice to my star (creating a more interesting shooting star effect).